jawhitti/Cardiac/README.md

 features (defining constants, variables and labels) to make it easier to write code for the platform.

-For instance, a very simple cardiac program to add 1+1 and output the result is shown below: This program defines a and b as 1 then loads a into the Accumulator register and adds b.
-The result is stored into "result" and result is then output.
+For instance, a very simple cardiac program to add 1+1 and output the result is shown below: This program defines three variables (**a**, **b** and **result**). a is defined as 1 and b is defined as a (so, 1 by transitivity).
+The CLA loads from the address into the Accumulator register and adds b.
+The result is stored into "result" and the OUT statement outputs the result.
 The final instruction (HRS 0) is a Halt-Reset which just ends the program.

 ```
 DEF a 1